 Back to Projects

 The system is built around thermal, 4D radar, and inertial sensing because the modalities fail differently.
 Thermal imagery keeps heat-based scene cues available when visible appearance degrades.
 Radar contributes geometric and motion-related evidence under smoke, dust, rain, and poor illumination.
 Inertial sensing keeps motion continuous through short intervals where external observations become unreliable.

 High-level system view.
-The project integrates thermal, radar, and inertial sensing into a localization-and-mapping stack for degraded fireground scenes, with operator-facing visualization as the final output.
+Thermal, radar, and inertial sensing are fused into a localization stack for degraded fireground scenes, with operator-facing visualization as the final output.

 Validation Across Degraded Sites

-The evaluation covers indoor-outdoor NTU sequences, HTTC fireground-style trials, CDA smoke/fire scenarios, and warehouse tests.
-These settings include heavy rain, semi-outdoor fire, mist, smoke, water spray, dynamic pedestrians, stairs, outdoor-to-indoor transitions, and warehouse smoke.
+The evaluation covers indoor-outdoor NTU sequences, indoor fireground mock-site trials, outdoor fireground-style trials, and warehouse tests.
+These settings include heavy rain, semi-outdoor fire, mist, smoke, water mist, dynamic pedestrians, stairs, outdoor-to-indoor transitions, and warehouse smoke.

 Warehouse smoke trial 164.8 m trajectory logged under smoke without ground-truth reference

-Trajectory validation in CDA and HTTC degraded-environment trials.
-The focus is consistent pose tracking across smoke, fireground, and semi-outdoor test settings.
+Trajectory validation in indoor fireground mock-site and outdoor fireground-style trials.
+The key result is consistent pose tracking across smoke, water-mist, active-fire, and semi-outdoor settings.

 Fireground-Oriented Outcome

 The project is positioned as the localization foundation for the broader fireground robotics payload.
-It supports robot pose feedback, map alignment, and operator situational awareness in scenes where teleoperation alone is limiting and single-modality perception is too brittle.
+It supports stable robot pose feedback and operator-facing situational awareness in scenes where teleoperation alone is limiting and single-modality perception is too brittle.

 Fireground robot operating in smoke and fire

-Fireground-style test scene with smoke, water on the floor, active fire, and low visibility.
+Fireground-style test scene with smoke, water mist, active fire, and low visibility.
 The localization system is designed for this class of perception-degraded deployment context.

+Back to Projects